justinelut/mpesapaydocs/README.md

 Feel free to modify or add new sections as needed to enhance the documentation.

-## Deployment

-The documentation website is automatically deployed when changes are pushed to the `main` branch.
-The deployment process is handled by a CI/CD pipeline, ensuring that the latest version of the documentation is always available at [https://mpesapay.verixr.com](https://mpesapay.verixr.com).

 ## Contributing

 Contributions to the Mpesa Pay JavaScript SDK documentation are welcome!
 If you find any errors, have suggestions for improvements, or want to contribute new sections, please follow the [Contributing Guidelines](https://mpesapay.verixr.com/conributing).